Cystoscopy for Women

 Complications of cystoscopy may include:

-- Urinary retention due to irritation and swelling from the procedure
+Urinary retention because of irritation and swelling from the test

-- Bladder perforation (poking a hole in the bladder with the cystoscope)
+Poking a hole in the bladder with the cystoscope (bladder perforation)

 Urinary tract infection may interfere with a cystoscopy.